- 1 in 2,500 babies is born with a congenital diaphragmatic hernia (CDH)

 Of the four infants who did not survive:

-- 3 placed on ECMO in delivery room
+- Three placed on ECMO in delivery room

-- 1 placed on ECMO on 54th day of life secondary to a PH crisis
+- One placed on ECMO on 54th day of life secondary to a PH crisis

 Discussion: improving outcomes for high-risk CDH infants

-Study authors believe this is the first published report from a high-volume U.S. CDH center to evaluate survival for O:E LHR <25%.
+Study authors believe this is the first published report from a high-volume U.S. CDH center to evaluate survival for O:E LHR less than 25%.